 Of course, we had fresh croissants, coffee, cappuccino, boiled eggs, prosciutto, yogurt and fresh fruit and more!

-Architecture and Cool Young Vibe
+Architecture and Cool Young Vibe in Dijon

 Dijon makes it so simple to take a walking tour of their town by offering three different “Owl Trails” around the city.
 It is super easy to follow with an interactive map and these triangle owl medallions on the ground for you to follow.
 Each trail leads you to a different part of the city with breathtaking architecture.